Annihilation (VanderMeer novel): Plot summary

-Four armed and unnamed women—a biologist, an anthropologist, a psychologist, and a military-trained surveyor—cross the border into Area X, an unspecified coastal location that has been closed to the public for three decades.
-They believe that they are the twelfth expedition into Area X. The story is narrated through the field journal of the biologist, who gradually reveals that her husband was part of the previous expedition, from which he had returned home unexpectedly without the memory or ability to explain his reappearance.
-The other members of the eleventh expedition showed up similarly.
-They all died of cancer a few months later.
+Four armed, unnamed women—a biologist, an anthropologist, a psychologist (the team's leader), and a military-trained surveyor—cross the border into Area X, an unspecified coastal location that has been closed to the public for three decades.
+They believe that they are the twelfth expedition into Area X. The story is told through the field journal of the biologist, who gradually reveals that her husband was part of the previous expedition, from which he suddenly returned without the memory or ability to explain his reappearance.
+The other members of his expedition appeared the same way, and all died of cancer a few months later.

-In Area X, during the present moment, the four women come upon an unmapped bunker with a staircase curving deep into the ground, which the biologist feels oddly inclined to think of as a "Tower".
-Entering, they discover cursive writing that begins, "Where lies the strangling fruit that came from the hand of the sinner I shall bring forth the seeds of the dead" and extends down the Tower's stairway wall into a seemingly endless sentence.
-The biologist is amazed to see that the words bloom out of a fungal material along the wall, which she examines closely, accidentally inhaling some spores.
-She returns to the surface and notices the psychologist, the team's leader, using specific sayings to trigger hypnosis in the other women, making them more obedient and tranquil.
-The biologist realizes that she herself must have undergone earlier hypnotic conditioning too but is now immune—possibly an effect of the spores.
-She remains silent about her suspicious realization and continues along with the team.
-They return to their base camp and hear an ominous moaning across Area X, which repeats nightly.
+In Area X, the four women find an unmapped bunker with a staircase curving deep into the ground, which the biologist feels oddly inclined to call "the Tower".
+The psychologist insists on referring to it as "the tunnel".
+Inside, they discover cursive writing of a strange, elevated speech that begins "Where lies the strangling fruit that came from the hand of the sinner I shall bring forth the seeds of the dead..." and extends down the Tower's wall in a seemingly endless sentence.
+The biologist is amazed to see that the words are written in a fungal material, which she examines closely, accidentally inhaling some spores.
+One of the psychologist's responsibilities is to trigger hypnosis in the other women at regular intervals, calming them and grounding them amidst the possibility of hallucination.
+The biologist returns to the surface and remains fully conscious for one such hypnotism, and becomes unsettled seeing that the psychologist is also dictating instructions on how to perceive Area X. She realizes that she must have become immune to the hypnotic conditioning—possibly an effect of the spores.
+The team encounters multiple fauna which display fleeting moments of what the biologist fears to hypothesize could be sapience.
+She remains silent about her realizations and continues with the team.
+At night the group hears an unknown creature's persistent, ominous moaning in the distance.